tamastarjanyi/packer-pit/README.md

 - CentOS 7
   - [x] Virtualbox with Vagrant and Ansible
   - [x] QEMU with Vagrant and Ansible
+- Centos 6
+  - [x] Virtualbox with Vagrant and Ansible
+  - [ ] QEMU with Vagrant and Ansible

 # General Features
 * Configurable Packer build via environment variables (Check run.sh for used env vars.)